Round Two Face-Off! Bella Hadid And Ex, The Weeknd Shared The Same Runway

 Slaying the catwalk in H&M Spring/Summer 2017 collection

 Faceoff aside, the H&M fashion show was a fun-filled affair as models wore patterned black-and-white ensemble for the Spring/Summer 2017 collection.
-The brunette stunner nailed the H&M studio catwalk clad in a sheer wide-leg pants and black tank top which offered a peek at her lace bra underneath.
+The brunette stunner nailed the H&M studio catwalk clad in sheer wide-leg pants and black tank top which offered a peek at her lace bra underneath.
 She had her raven tresses parted at the center to form two pigtail braids and wore black velvet headbands for a sporty-inspired look.
 The supermodel wore very light makeup with only a purple lipstick to attract attention to her face.

 Bella Hadid backstage at H&M SS17. #PFW pic.twitter.com/F33276eki2